Georgia residents torn between desire to return to work and fear of coronavirus resurgence

 Hardin was one of a handful of Atlantans who spoke with Reuters after Georgia Governor Brian Kemp’s order allowing salons, gyms, bowling alleys, barbershops, tattoo shops and other businesses to reopen as of Friday.
 Next week, dine-in restaurants and movie theaters will be able to reopen as well.

-Despite criticism from public health experts and many local officials, Kemp has described the limited reopening as a measured approach that balances the need to get the state’s ecomony back in gear with the need to assure the safety of the public’s health.
+Despite criticism from public health experts and many local officials, Kemp has described the limited reopening as a measured approach that balances the need to get the state’s economy back in gear with the need to assure the safety of the public’s health.

 Hardin said it was still uncertain whether Salon Red would reopen Friday.